-Welcome to the Human kinetics research guide.
+Welcome to the Human Kinetics research guide.
 This guide will serve as your gateway to the most relevant research tools you will need.
-Research tools are arranged by category and can be accessed by selecting from the tabs above.
+Research tools are arranged by category and can be accessed by selecting from the tabs on the side.

-Contact me to set an appointment (see contact information on the right) for help with research in human kinetics.
+Contact me to set an appointment (see contact information on the left) for help with research in human kinetics.

 I also offer instruction sessions tailored to your course and learning objectives for classes of graduate and undergraduate students.
 These sessions may be presented live or recorded in advance for asynchronous delivery.
 Please do not hesitate to contact me via email to discuss your needs.

-With courses being offered almost exclusively online, this could be a good time to use open educational resources (OER) to facilitate access to course materials freely, openly and legally.
+With some courses being offered online, this could be a good time to use open educational resources (OER) to facilitate access to course materials freely, openly and legally.
 The Library is available to help professors find OER to replace print textbooks and other physical resources, whenever possible.